Eigen-Inference Precoding for Coarsely Quantized Massive MU-MIMO System with Imperfect CSI: The Proposed Solution: The Eigen-Inference Precoder

 \section{The Proposed Solution: The Eigen-Inference Precoder}

 We first provide a sketch of the algorithm development in the following.
-Firstly, by taking advantage of the well-established Bussgang theorem, the original quantized precoding problem \eqref{eq6} is decomposed into three subproblems: \begin{itemize} \item ${\bf{Problem \ I}}$: Estimation of the unknown CSI-related parameter $\eta$; \item ${\bf{Problem \ II}}$: Reconstruction of the CSI matrix ${\bf{H}}$ from the noisy observation ${\bf{\widetilde H}}$; \item ${\bf{Problem \ III}}$: Estimation of the coefficients matrix $\bf{F}$ in the case of imperfect CSI. \end{itemize} Secondly, we present some theoretical basics from random matrix theory that will be needed in the ensuing analysis.
+Firstly, we present some theoretical basics from random matrix theory that will be needed in the ensuing analysis.
 The main metrics we employ are introduced and some favorable properties are shown in detail.
-To estimate the CSI-related parameter $\eta$, an EI-based moments matching method is then proposed.
-Furthermore, following the strategies in \cite{Bun2016Cleaning, Bun2015Rotational}, the asymptotic overlap between the non-perturbed eigenvalues/eigenvectors with the perturbed ones is built.
-Accordingly, an EI-based rotation invariant estimator for constructing the estimation of cleaned CSI ${{\bf{\hat H}}}$ is developed.
+Secondly, to estimate the CSI-related parameter $\eta$, an EI-based moments matching method is then proposed.
+Furthermore, following the strategies in \cite{Bun2016Cleaning, Bun2015Rotational}, an EI-based rotation invariant estimator for constructing the estimation of cleaned CSI ${{\bf{\hat H}}}$ is developed.
 Lastly, with the refined CSI, the desired precoding matrix, the cleaned precoding factor, and the estimate of the coefficient matrix $\bf{\hat F}$ are accordingly obtained.